Sonair-AS/mcupsdk-core-k3/README.md

 - Pass one of these values to `"DEVICE="`
 - You can also build components (examples, tests or libraries) in `release` or `debug` profiles.
 To do this pass one of these values to `"PROFILE="`
+- For A53 cores in am62x, there is a support to build the appimages with **Trusted Firmware-A (TF-A)** binary.
+- You can set the pass the values as `yes` or `no` to `"ATF_INTEGRATED_BOOT="` to build the appimage with/without ATF binary respectively.
+- By default, it's set to `yes` and all the A53 examples in am62x are built with ATF binary in their appimages.

 ---